ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

 ## Reusing Volume names or VM names in {{site.data.keyword.powerSys_notm}}
 {: #reusing_volume_names}

 You can deploy a {{site.data.keyword.powerSys_notm}} VM by specifying any name.
-To delete a VM and to deploy a new VM with the same name, you must allow 1 hour between deleting the original instance and creating a VM with the same name.
+To delete a VM and to deploy a new VM with the same name, you must allow up to 1 hour between deleting the original instance and creating a VM with the same name.

 For example, you create a VM with the name TEST-VM and you delete this VM later.
 The name "TEST-VM" is not immediately available for reuse.
 Before you attempt to use the name TEST-VM again, you must allow 1 hour to pass after the VM was deleted.